 Turtle Beach Inn offers cottages for families, complete with screened porches and fully equipped kitchens.

-The cozy property, with heart pine floors and 12-foot-high ceilings, features five stylish guest rooms that combine the old and the new.
+The cozy property, with heart pine floors and 12-foot-high ceilings, features five stylish guest rooms and suites that combine the old and the new.
 For instance, the James Edward Room retains its original masonry fireplace and offers a private wraparound veranda.
 Each room includes private bathrooms, flat-screen televisions, Wi-Fi and more.

 Indulge during the stay with a spa treatment.